 - A minimum of two internal presentations

-The Department of Dermatology International Fellows program is committed to providing ample opportunities for fellows to fulfill the basic requirements of the program.
+The Department of Dermatology International Fellowship program is committed to providing ample opportunities for fellows to fulfill the basic requirements of the program.

 Every candidate who successfully completes the program will receive a Certificate of Completion.

 The six-month, one-year and two-year programs cost, respectively, $14,000, $22,000 and $38,000.
-Applicants may seek funding from their own governments or institutions.
+Applicants may seek funding from their own governments, institutions, or other personal sources.
 Scholarships may become available in the future.